Assistance programs from Area Five Agency on Aging and Community Service.

 Area Five Agency on Aging and Community Service Nutrition Program provides another chance to eat a tasty, balanced meal.
 People can also benefit from social activities.
 Meals are provided five days a week at over sites throughout Tipton, Cass, Fulton, Wabash, Howard, or Miami Counties.

 RxAssist offers information, referrals, and access to a database to help people in locating programs that provide affordable or even free medications to those who qualify.
 This program acts as a fill-in for clinics or other healthcare gaps that exist in this country.
 It was meant to only complement the FamilyWize discount plan or Medicare D. Call 574-722-4451 or 800-654-9421.
+There are also other free medication programs for low income seniors in addition to Medicare.

 The Aging and Disability Resource Center's Referral, Information and Assistance Program serves as a link to various resources.
 Everything is targeted for people with disabilities or adults aged 60 and older.
 Along with these individuals, the information from the center assists members of the general public, family, caregivers, and target group populations.